October 17-18, 2014

-- Proceed to the Number Pick-Up Area for your event (Marathon, Half-Marathon, 5-Person Relay, 5K Run/Walk) to get your bib, t-shirt and goodie bag.
+- Proceed to the pick-up area for your event (Marathon, Half-Marathon, Marathon Relay or 5K) to get your bib, t-shirt and goodie bag.

 Race Number Pick Up Location and Times:

-Marathon, International Half-Marathon, 5-Person Relay Legs #1 & 2 (International Legs)
+Marathon, International Half-Marathon, Marathon Relay Legs #1 & 2 (International Legs)